 Most farm paddocks have a long history of phosphorus build-up that represents a lifetime of investment in soil fertility.
 With phosphorus and other nutrients concentrated at the soil surface, leaving soil bare and exposed to wind and water erosion is putting that investment at a significant risk, especially given that nutrients are commonly attached to finer clay soil particles which can be transported long distances by wind and waterflow.

-The topic of how best to protect paddocks over summer and autumn was discussed at a recent “Grazing Matcher” group meeting in Donnybrook, which heard from local agronomist Dan Parnell.
+The topic of how best to protect paddocks over summer and autumn was discussed at a “Grazing Matcher” group meeting in Donnybrook in late 2019, which heard from local agronomist Dan Parnell.

 “The risk of erosion is a big issue on hills when we bare-out areas that are then vulnerable to wind and rain.
 You can lose valuable topsoil down the hill in summer storms or harsh opening rains.
 So, you want to have enough of the soil covered with pasture residue to keep the soil in place.”